Personalized Promotions, Shipping, and Payment Methods

 You can implement this use case in your storefront by following the steps listed below:

-- Log in to Business Manager, and navigate to Administration > Feature Switches.
+- Log in to Business Manager.

 - The Shopper Context API works with session-based customer groups.